PlaidCloud/website/content/en/docs/tasks/administer-cluster/enabling-service-topology.md

 The following prerequisites are needed in order to enable topology aware service
 routing:

-   * Kubernetes v1.17 or later
+   * PlaidCloud v1.17 or later
    * Configure {{< glossary_tooltip text="kube-proxy" term_id="kube-proxy" >}} to run in iptables mode or IPVS mode